kaydol/FS_Vietnam/README.md

 * Gook Manager upgrade (tracks movements of players and spawns ambushes and snipers on the trees along their way).
 * Ability to call-in artillery barrages for ground troops.

-### Bugs and things from the Unsung Vietnam War mod that need to be fixed
+### Bugs
-- First fired punji trap does not leave spikes.
-This is because for some reason the first exploded mine does not spawn any clouds, and code that supposed to spawn a replacement model is ran inside particle's onTimerScript function, which wouldn't be called.
+- First fired punji trap does not always leave spikes.
+This is because for some reason the first exploded mine does not always spawn any clouds, and code that supposed to spawn a replacement model is ran inside particle's onTimerScript function, which wouldn't be called.
 First fired punji trap leaves an array of data in FS_AllGookTraps, e.g. [NULL-Object, _position, _orientation] which stays there without being removed.
 - Large punji trap sometimes kills the gook who placed it.
+- Arsenal Room module changes player's gear to random gear if placed in a new mission and loaded directly after mission start.
+This also happens if running "['Open', true] call BIS_fnc_Arsenal" in init.sqf, so it's not my fault, but I will see if I can create a workaround.